chocolate-doom/chocpkg/pkgdef/README.md

   part of the build process.
 The package type determines whether the result is installed into `install` or `install.native`.

-* `PACKAGE_VERSION`: version number of the package.
-If set, this is appended to the package name (ie. filename) to make the expected build directory name.

 ## Advanced builds

 Complicated packages can require custom build steps.
 The following functions